Pavlo Matvienko: Political career

-He has been married since 1996.
+Personal life

+Matvienko's father is Volodymyr Matvienko (born 1938), is a prominent figure in Ukrainian politics, entrepreneurship, artistry, and philanthropy.
+His wife, Nataliia Matvienko (born 1975), works at Prominvestbank of Ukraine, and together they have two children: Halyna (born 1997) and Volodymyr (born 1998).
+They have been married since 1996.

-Pavlo Matviienko is of the Christian Orthodox faith, actively participates in charity work and represents the interests of Ukraine at the international level, introducing the world community to the culture and traditions of their native land, drawing attention to its history and socio-political events in which it lives.
+Pavlo Matvienko is of the Christian Orthodox faith, actively participates in charity work and represents the interests of Ukraine at the international level, introducing the world community to the culture and traditions of their native land, drawing attention to its history and socio-political events in which it lives.

 Awards

 On December 26, 2003, he was awarded the certificate of honor of the Cabinet of Ministers of Ukraine for his significant personal contribution to the formation of a system of effective and politically responsible government and the implementation of socio-economic reforms.